-- O10EDITOR always defined when running 010 Editor. - 010 WIN defined if running the Windows version of 010 Editor. - 010 MAC defined if running the Macintosh version of 010 Editor. - O10_LINUX defined if running a Linux version of 010 Editor. - O1O__64BIT defined if 010 Editor is being run in 64-bit mode.
+- 010EDITOR always defined when running 010 Editor. - 010 WIN defined if running the Windows version of 010 Editor.

 Conditional Compilation

 The preprocessor directives #ifdef and #ifndef can be used to compile or ignore whole sections of source code depending on if certain constants were defined with the #define directive above.
 The syntax for these commands is: